emilcw/safelatticeplanning/README.md

 ### Using the benchmark
 To run the benchmark, utilize the provided simulation loop.
 1. Configure `sdmp_parameters.yaml` as desired, see the file for explanations.
+2. Build the docker environment for the planners you want to test.
 2. Compile the code for the planners you want to test using make (see above).
+Note that you have to build it manually the first time.
 2. Run the python script to start the simulation and the data collection: `python3 sdmp.py`

 This should start the simualtion environment, the selected motion planner and the scenario.
 The scenario will be run until the simulation time reaches its maximum or until the DJI100 reaches its goal.
 Data is collected continuously.
 Data wil be saved in `/experiment_data_sdmp`.